 Existing-customer regular savers – what we'd go for

 For most providers, if you don't currently bank with them you can just open a current account first – you'll then be able to open the regular saver once it's open.
-Do check Best bank accounts for more details on the bank accounts themselves first.
+Do check Best bank accounts for more details on the accounts themselves first – some will even pay you up to £175 in free cash to switch to them.

 Top existing-member regular savings accounts.
 Here are the accounts with the top rates. | |||||